koszeggy/KGySoft.CoreLibraries/KGySoft.CoreLibraries/.nuspec/readme.txt

-Thank you for installing KGy SOFT Core Libraries
+Thank you for installing KGy SOFT Core Libraries 5.0.0-alpha.1

+Main new feature in this version: Supporting .NET Core 2.0 and later (more targets, including .NET Standard will be available in the final release).

 Release Notes: https://github.com/koszeggy/KGySoft.CoreLibraries/blob/master/KGySoft.CoreLibraries/changelog.txt